 Thaena leaned forward on her armchair, clawed fingers twisted around her teacup.
 I glimpsed a shoulder holster partially concealed under her leather jacket.
 “I’m a cambion.
 My clients call to the Netherworld for vengeance, and I ensure it happens.”

 I nibbled on a biscuit.
 Though these were unusual circumstances, it was pleasant to chat with a potential new member.
 And Thaena’s pragmatic approach was refreshing.
 She wasn’t displaying any overt signs of prejudice about my mixed heritage.
 She simply wanted to solve the problem she faced.
 A cambion would start with diplomacy, but violence was always a possibility.

 “I’ve spoken with cambions before,” I went on.
 “Let’s be blunt.
 You’re required by your pact to send souls to your demonic patron.
 How do you cope with that?
 Do you see yourself as an assassin?
 A champion of the infernal realms?”

 “It’s very simple.”
 Thaena steepled her hands together.
 “Demons don’t care for the souls of the innocent.
 They need those who’ve committed crimes worthy of the Netherworld.
 I’m called on by those who seek vengeance and can’t get it by normal means.
 Doing that work, I fulfill my pact and give my clients the justice they require.”

 “Are you sure it’s always that simple?”
 I finished my biscuit and wiped my face with a napkin.
 “The Library enjoys stories where matters aren’t as straightforward as they appear.”

 Thaena sighed.
 “And if I tell you this tale, I can go?”

 I shrugged.
 “The Library will judge, not me.
 However, something truthful, yet twisted and exciting, would ensure your membership.”

-You’ll get this collection, regular short stories, and news when you join the Labyrinthine Library.
+You’ll get this tale, news and more stories when you join the Labyrinthine Library.